Published in Personal Injury by Mitch Cornell on December 28, 2018.

-At Eskew Law, LLC, our Indianapolis wrongful death attorneys have the skills and experience to handle the full range of wrongful death cases.
+At Eskew Law, our Indianapolis wrongful death attorneys have the skills and experience to handle the full range of wrongful death cases.

 Here, we provide an overview of the most common examples of wrongful death claims and explain what you need to know about Indiana’s wrongful death law.

 Car accidents remain one of the leading causes of avoidable fatalities in Indiana.
 According to data published by the Insurance Institute for Highway Safety (IIHS), 821 people were killed in traffic accidents in the state in 2016.